 - 1. Awareness. - 2.
 Search and eliminate all isolated bell heather plants on outer periphery of the known site. - 3.
-Control 20% of bell heather annually. - 4.
+Control 20% of the bell heather area annually. - 4.
 A report on bell heather population trends is completed by 30 June annually.

-- ✓ Achieved: Awareness undertaken. - ✓ Achieved: Search and eliminate all isolated bell heather plants on outer periphery of the known site. - Achieved: Eliminate 20% of bell heather annually. - Achieved: A report on bell heather population trends is completed by 30 June annually. - Achieved: Progress report completed.
+Achieved: Awareness undertaken.

+Achieved: Search and eliminate all isolated bell heather plants on outer periphery of the known site.

-Control work was completed at >20% of the bell heather infestation area (375 ha).
+Achieved: Eliminate 20% of bell heather annually.

+Achieved: A report on bell heather population trends is completed by 30 June annually.

+Achieved: Progress report completed by 30 June 2020.

+Control work was completed over 14.3% of the bell heather infestation area (375 ha).
+This season bell heather was not in flower in early January during control which made identifying plants slightly harder and slowed down the control work so not as much ground was able to be covered as previous years.
+Sheep appear to be the main vector for spread.
+Consideration will be given to controlling bell heather when flowering in 2020-21 and the possibility of a wider delimiting survey of outlying areas using detection dogs to ensure spread is not beyond the current area of extent.

-Over the duration of the Plan, sustainably control bell heather in the Canterbury Region to ensure its extent does not increase and environmental values are not adversely affected.
+Over the duration of the Plan, sustainably control bell heather in the Canterbury Region to ensure its extent does not increase and environmental values are not adversely affected